davidjurgens/per-my-previous-email/README.md

-# Per my Previous Email
+# Causally Modeling the Linguistic and Social Factors that Predict Email Response

 ## Folder Structure
 Code goes under the source folder.
 Create new folders as necessary